nielslange/smntcs-quantity-buttons-for-woocommerce/README.txt

 == Description ==

-Add two additional buttons to the quantity input field on the WooCommerce product page to easily increase and decrease the quantity via button click.
+WooCommerce Quantity Buttons adds two additional buttons to the quantity input field on the WooCommerce product page to easily increase and decrease the quantity via button click.

 == Installation ==